By the end of this section, you should be able to:

 In 2000, a comic writer named Rodney Rothman wanted an insider’s view of white-collar work.
 He slipped into the sterile, high-rise offices of a New York “dot com” agency.
 Every day for two weeks, he pretended to work there.
 His main purpose was simply to see whether anyone would notice him or challenge his presence.
 No one did.
 The receptionist greeted him.
 The employees smiled and said good morning.
 Rothman was accepted as part of the team.
 He even went so far as to claim a desk, inform the receptionist of his whereabouts, and attend a meeting.
 He published an article about his experience in The New Yorker called “My Fake Job” (2000).
 Later, he was discredited for allegedly fabricating some details of the story and The New Yorker issued an apology.
 However, Rothman’s entertaining article still offered fascinating descriptions of the inside workings of a “dot com” company and exemplified the lengths to which a writer, or a sociologist, will go to uncover material.

 Rothman had conducted a form of study called participant observation, in which researchers join people and participate in a group’s routine activities for the purpose of observing them within that context.
 This method lets researchers experience a specific aspect of social life.
 A researcher might go to great lengths to get a firsthand look into a trend, institution, or behavior.
-A researcher might work as a waitress in a diner, live as a homeless person for several weeks, or ride along with police officers as they patrol their regular beat.
+A researcher might work as a waitress in a diner, experience homelessness for several weeks, or ride along with police officers as they patrol their regular beat.
 Often, these researchers try to blend in seamlessly with the population they study, and they may not disclose their true identity or purpose if they feel it would compromise the results of their research.

 At the beginning of a field study, researchers might have a question: “What really goes on in the kitchen of the most popular diner on campus?” or “What is it like to be homeless?”
 Participant observation is a useful method if the researcher wants to explore a certain environment from the inside.